-Regarding the Rate 831 proposal itself, Mr. Chriss noted Walmart's concerns that the proposed alternative regulation for this limited class of industrial customers would result in: (1) an unjust shift in cost responsibility from the Company's largest industrial customers to the remaining customers by assigning capacity obligations that are not related to non-Rate 831 customers' actual capacity requirements; (2) the establishment of customer access to the wholesale market which fails to properly assign transition costs to the departing load; and (3) eligibility requirements that appear to be unduly discriminatory insofar as they exclude other large, sophisticated customers that might also benefit from market access rates.
-Mr. Chriss recommended that the Commission reject the Rate 831 proposal for these reasons; however, he also proposed an alternative approach for the Commission to consider in the event that Commission determines that some immediate action must be taken to address NIPSCO's concerns to address further reduction in firm loads by industrial customers.
+Regarding the Rate 831 proposal, Mr. Chriss noted Walmart's concerns that the proposed alternative regulation for this limited class of industrial customers would result in: (1) an unjust shift in cost responsibility from NIPSCO's largest industrial customers to the remaining customers by assigning capacity obligations that are not related to non-Rate 831 customers' actual capacity requirements; (2) the establishment of customer access to the wholesale market, which fails to properly assign transition costs to the departing load; and (3) eligibility requirements that appear to be unduly discriminatory insofar as they exclude other large, sophisticated customers that might also benefit from market access rates.
+Mr. Chriss recommended that the Commission reject the Rate 831 proposal.
+However, if the Commission determines that the threat of reduced industrial load warrants immediate action, Mr. Chriss recommended that the Commission establish a solution that addresses the immediate concerns while also addressing the proposed burden on the remaining customers.
+Mr. Chriss cited to a California state law that requires customers who take service through third-party energy providers to pay a power charge indifference adjustment or an exit fee to ensure that remaining customers are not left with the responsibility to pay transition costs that should be the responsibility of the departing customers.